hindsightsoftware/atlassian-connect-play/README.md

 ### Add this module to your Play application.

-Your going to need to do three things for that:
+Your going to need to do a few things for that:

 #### Add Atlassian's public maven repository